surfer190/fixes/docs/startup/it-doesnt-have-to-be-crazy-at-work.md

 ### Don't Negotiate Salaries

-To be paid fairly at most companies you don't jsut have to be good at your job, you need to be an ace negotiator.
+To be paid fairly at most companies you don't just have to be good at your job, you need to be an ace negotiator.
 Most people aren't _ace negotiators_ and end up getting short changed.

 Everyone in the same role is paid the same